 The Founding of Kappa Phi

-Kappa Phi Fraternity was founded on December 5, 1963, at the University of Missouri School of Mines and Metallurgy when the founders, Gregory D. Bachman, Davis M. Conway, James C. Cowles, Jerry L. Fortner, William H. Harwell, John Herold, John Hoog, Stephen E. Krieger, Edward T. Lillie, Ronald Martin, Gerard Memdel, Stanley Ricks, Donald C. Scarpero, Phillip Schutty, David N. Smith, Ronald R. Smith, David A. Spencer, and Gary Woodward, met with Norman Fishel, field secretary of Phi Kappa Sigma.
+Kappa Phi Fraternity was founded on December 5, 1963, at the University of Missouri School of Mines and Metallurgy.
+The founders—Gregory D. Bachman, Davis M. Conway, James C. Cowles, Jerry L. Fortner, William H. Harwell, John Herold, John Hoog, Stephen E. Krieger, Edward T. Lillie, Ronald Martin, Gerard Memdel, Stanley Ricks, Donald C. Scarpero, Phillip Schutty, David N. Smith, Ronald R. Smith, David A. Spencer, and Gary Woodward—met with Norman Fishel, field secretary of Phi Kappa Sigma.

-It was Norman Fishel’s stated intention to form a colony of Phi Kappa Sigma on the MSM campus.
-Since the founders were at first in favor of becoming a colony of Phi Kappa Sigma, they chose, on December 9, 1963, the letters Kappa Phi, the first two letters of Phi Kappa Sigma reversed, as their official name.
+Norman Fishel’s stated intention was to form a colony of Phi Kappa Sigma on the MSM campus.
+Since the founders were initially in favor of becoming a colony of Phi Kappa Sigma, they chose the letters Kappa Phi (the first two letters of Phi Kappa Sigma reversed) as their official name on December 9, 1963.

 The Kappa Phi Coat of Arms